Tudor0404/easythread/docs/pages/documented_design.rst

       - vertex to curve location table
       - Graph.ts
     * - cPath
-      - current path or 'circuit' that the eulorian circuit algorithm is working with
+      - current path or 'circuit' that the eulerian circuit algorithm is working with
       - Graph.ts
     * - ePath
-      - final eulorian circuit path
+      - final eulerian circuit path
       - Graph.ts
     * - items
       - items which have no children or are a CompoundPath